-In the developing world, India has been the most successful in establishing a major domestic computer software and services industry (Heeks, 1996; Bhatnagar and Madon, 1997; and Balasubramanyam and Balasubramanyan, 1997b).
+From the developing world, India has been the most successful in establishing a major domestic computer software and services industry (Heeks, 1996; Bhatnagar and Madon, 1997; and Balasubramanyam and Balasubramanyan, 1997b).
 The Indian computer software and services industry has grown rapidly, in terms of its computer software and services trade.
-From virtually no exports in 1980, by 1994-1995 it had over \$160 million worth of exports (Table 3.2) and its rapid growth continues.
-Between 1990 and 1998 exports have grown by over 50 per cent per annum.
+From virtually no exports in 1980, by 1994-1995 it had over \$160 million worth of exports (table 3) and its rapid growth continues.
+Between 1990 and 1998 exports increased by over 50 per cent per year.
 This trend is expected to be sustained.
-India is already a major producer of computer software and services worldwide and soon will be only second to the United States in terms of overall trade activity.
+India is already a major producer of computer software and services world-wide and soon will be only second to the United States in terms of overall trade activity.